 I am a level 3 Forest School Leader based in West Sussex.

 Having set up my freelance company Green Caterpillar in 2013, it has opened very many exciting pathways - from leading Forest School & John Muir Award sessions and curriculum days within Primary School settings to running woodland camps at Elderflower Fields Festival and Overnight Woodland Kids Camps at Wilderness Festival .

-With a background of working alongside children with additional needs, I also provide Forest School based Nurture Groups sessions within school settings.
+With a background of working alongside children with additional needs, I have facilitated Forest School based Nurture Group sessions within school settings.